Apple TV+ Is Finally Coming — Here's How To Watch

 Advertisement

-Or you can skip the whole device and app thing altogether and opt to use the TV app in Safari, Firefox, and Chrome web browsers at tv.apple.com.
+Or you can skip the whole device and app thing altogether and opt to use the TV app in Safari, Firefox, and Chrome web browsers at apple.com/uk/apple-tv-plus/.

 When does Apple TV+ come out?

-It comes out on Friday, November 1, and you can subscribe for $4.99 per month after a free seven-day trial.
+It comes out on Friday, November 1, and you can subscribe for £4.99 per month after a free seven-day trial.
 Or you can get Apple TV+ for free for an entire year if you buy a new iPhone, iPad, iPod Touch, Mac, or Apple TV.
-And if you're a student who uses the Apple Music $4.99/month student plan, you'll also get a free Apple TV+ subscription thrown in.
 But if you're looking to mooch off a generous friend, you're in luck — one Apple TV+ subscription can support six accounts via Family Sharing.

 Advertisement